As the time it takes the courts to process repossession cases increases, so it seems to do the calls for a specialist housing court to be established.

-Landlords, represented by the Residential Landlords Association (RLA), are calling on government to accelerate the establishment of a dedicated housing court, fearing that the delays are not only frustrating landlords who need to regain possession of their properties, but will also deter owners from letting property out in the first place.
+Landlords, represented by the Residential Landlords Association (RLA), are calling on the government to accelerate the establishment of a dedicated housing court, fearing that the delays are not only frustrating landlords who need to regain possession of their properties but will also deter owners from letting a property out in the first place.

 The proposal was welcomed by landlords, some homeless charities and housing groups who felt that the introduction of a housing court would speed up the resolution of disputes between landlords and tenants and improve consistency in decision-making.

-However, The Law Society remained unconvinced, claiming that a specialist court would not solve the problem of the numerous procedural delays and system failures that plagues the housing claims system.
+However, The Law Society remained unconvinced, claiming that a specialist court would not solve the problem of the numerous procedural delays and system failures that plague the housing claims system.

 New figures obtained by the RLA suggests that the average length of time from a landlord making a claim in London to a court issuing an order for a property to be repossessed for legitimate reasons has increased from 23 weeks in 2018 to 30 weeks in 2019.

 The RLA is concerned that without reform and more funding, pressure on the courts will increase along with the delays experienced by landlords.